Go (2007 film)

-Go is a 2007 Bollywood film starring Gautam Gupta, Priyanka Kothari and Kay Kay Menon in the lead roles.
+Go is a 2007 Indian Hindi-language film starring Gautam Gupta, Priyanka Kothari and Kay Kay Menon in the lead roles.
 It is directed by Manish Srivastav and produced by Ram Gopal Varma.

 Synopsis

 Abhay (Gautam Gupta) and Vasundhara (Priyanka Kothari) are neighbors who are in love.
 Due to strong opposition from their parents, they decide to elope to Goa.
 Meanwhile, Chief Minister Arjun Patil (Ravi Kale) has his Deputy Chief Minister Praveen Deshpande (Govind Namdeo) murdered, the planning of which is audio-taped by his assistant Bihari.
 Bihari then decides to blackmail the Chief Minister (CM), whose men eventually kill Bihari but not before he drops the tape in Abhay and Vasundhara's car.
 This leads to the couple being chased by the CM's goons and Inspector Nagesh Rao (Kay Kay Menon), who wants to get hold of the tape in order to exhort money from the CM.